globalbioticinteractions/nomer-issues/README.md

 After tracking the issues, each issue and their associated comment is available in json format.

-The example below prints the content associated with [issue #1](https://github.com/globalbioticinteractions/nomer/issues/1) of [Global Biotic Interactions](https://github.com/globalbioticinteractions/nomer) using preston, grep and jq.
+The example below prints the content associated with [issue #1](https://github.com/globalbioticinteractions/nomer/issues/1) of [Nomer](https://github.com/globalbioticinteractions/nomer) using preston, grep and jq.

 ```
 preston head \